MEI Travel Banner Ad

 razzle dazzle virgin voyages

-Bars on the ships are also the same, with watering holes including the Mediterranean inspired Dock House, The Loose Cannon inspired by seaside bars in Brighton, Sip champagne lounge, and On the Rocks right in the middle of the action in the evenings — among several others.
+Bars on the ships are pretty much the same, with watering holes including the Mediterranean-inspired Dock House, The Loose Cannon inspired by seaside bars in Brighton, Sip champagne lounge, and On the Rocks right in the middle of the action in the evenings — among several others.
 You’ll also find The Grounds Club, Virgin Voyages’ café serving Intelligentsia coffee and baked goods.

 The gym, fitness equipment, and spa are other areas where the Virgin Voyages ships are all essentially the same.
 They all offer a traditional indoor fitness center; outdoor Training Camp equipment like a boxing ring, punching bags, and monkey bars; and a running track at the top of the ship.
 The spa features a thermal suite as well as a beauty salon, barber shop, and many treatment options.

-All three Virgin Voyages ships also feature the line’s popular Scarlet Night celebration that culminates in a high-energy deck party as well as the evening pajama party towards the beginning of the cruise.
+All four Virgin Voyages ships also feature the line’s popular Scarlet Night celebration that culminates in a high-energy deck party (or an indoor party if there’s inclement weather or the ship is sailing in a colder location like Alaska) as well as the evening pajama party towards the beginning of the cruise.

 scarlet night virgin voyages